marigold-dev/training-nft-4/README.md

 We finish by using multi asset template.

-- you have unlimited NFT collections
+- you have an unlimited number of NFT collections
-- you have unlimited quantity of items in each collection
+- you have an unlimited quantity of items in each collection

 To resume, you are producing any quantity of wine bottles on `n` collections

-# :arrow_forward: Go forward

 Keep your code from previous training or get the solution [here](https://github.com/marigold-dev/training-nft-3/tree/main/solution)